-Academy to make decision over Will Smith - follow live
+Academy bans Will Smith from Oscars for 10 years - follow live

-Will Smith news - live: Academy holds meeting to decide possible sanctions over Chris Rock slap
+Will Smith news - live: Ricky Gervais, 50 Cent and more react to Academy ban following Chris Rock Oscars slap

-Latest updates as the Academy makes a decision on ‘consequences’
+Latest updates after the Academy made a decision on ‘consequences’

 It’s been nearly two weeks since Will Smith slapped Chris Rock at the 2022 Oscars.

-The Academy are convening today (8 April) to decide on what “consequences” Smith will face for the incident, which saw the actor hit Rock on stage and swear at him after the comedian made a joke about his wife, Jada Pinkett Smith.
+The Academy convened yesterday (8 April) to decide on what “consequences” Smith will face for the incident, which saw the actor hit Rock on stage and swear at him after the comedian made a joke about his wife, Jada Pinkett Smith.

 “Jada, I love you.
 GI Jane 2, can’t wait to see you,” Rock had joked, in an apparent reference to Pinkett Smith’s shaved head.
 Pinkett Smith stated last year that she shaved her head after struggling with alopecia.